Free Canada-wide shipping on orders $69+.

 Iridoids also activate the cat's μ-opioid system, which regulates reward and comfort responses.
 In cats, this produces the relaxed, blissful rolling and rubbing commonly seen after silvervine exposure.

 Importantly, this response is non-addictive.
 It works like a natural mood reset.
-After about 5–15 minutes, the effect fades, and cats enter a refractory period (a rest phase) that usually lasts around an hour before they can respond again.
+After about 5–15 minutes, the effect fades and cats enter a refractory period — a rest phase that usually lasts around an hour before they can respond again.
+That pause isn't disengagement; it's the system doing exactly what it's designed to do.

 For years, rolling and rubbing were thought to be purely playful behaviors.
 Recent research suggests another purpose: self-anointing.

-When a cat rubs against silvervine, compounds such as nepetalactol are transferred onto their fur.
+When a cat rubs against silvervine, compounds such as nepetalactol transfer onto their fur.
 In the wild, these compounds act as natural mosquito repellents.
+The behavior isn't random — it's deeply ingrained across species.
+Lions, leopards, and bobcats have all been observed showing the same response to silvervine and related plants.

 How to Use Silvervine Thoughtfully

-Silvervine works best when used intentionally rather than frequently.
+Silvervine works best when used intentionally rather than constantly.
+A few practical principles:

 • Lightly sprinkling powder on toys or scratching surfaces